celestiaorg/test-infra/docs/test_plans/tp-template.md

 ## Introduction
 > This section is a brief description of features we are going to test.
-Usually the motivation/justification should be included here
+Usually the motivation/justification should be included here.

 ## In-Scope
 > This section is dependable on the introduction that you gave.
 If the list of features is quite vast, it's pretty obvious to describe how&what that is going to be used to test each of the feature.